Petrol Prices Surge to Five-Month High

-Simon Williams, fuel price spokesperson for RAC, commented on the alarming trend, stating, “This year is proving to be another tough one for drivers.
-Both petrol and diesel are now the most expensive they’ve been since November last year, which is bad for households, businesses, and the economy, especially as we know there is a close link between fuel prices and inflation.
+Simon Williams, RAC’s fuel price spokesperson, said: “This year is proving to be another tough one for drivers.
+Both petrol and diesel are now the most expensive they’ve been since November last year, hitting wallets hard.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.